ELECTIVE COURSE FALL 2025

 Explore the key concepts, methods, and applications of single-variable calculus including functions, graphs, and limits, derivatives, integrals, and the Fundamental Theorem of Calculus.
 Become familiar with concepts, results, and problems expressed in multiple ways including graphically, numerically, analytically, and verbally.
 Use technology to help solve problems, experiment, interpret results, and support your conclusions.

 AP Calculus BC is designed to be the equivalent to both first and second semester college calculus courses devoted to topics in differential and integral calculus.
 AP Calculus BC applies the content and skills learned in AP Calculus AB to parametrically defined curves, polar curves, and vector-valued functions; develops additional integration techniques and applications; and introduces the topics of sequences and series.
 Students who take AP Calculus BC should have basic familiarity with sequences and series, as well as some exposure to parametric and polar equations.
 These topics will be reviewed at the beginning of the term.
-For Fall 2023 only students who took AP Calculus AB are eligible.
 If you take the AP Calculus BC Exam, you’ll get a Calculus AB subscore (1–5) in addition to your regular score.
-The Calculus AB subscore shows how you did on the part of the exam devoted to Calculus AB topics, which is approximately 60% of the exam.
+The Calculus AB subscore shows how you did on the part of the exam devoted to Calculus AB topics, which is approximately 70% of the exam.
+You have the opportunity to earn 1 or 2 semesters worth of College Calculus credit.

 AP Chemistry (must have passed Algebra and Chemistry courses and Regents exams) (ZQSCX)